kubecost/docs/aws-cloud-integrations.md

 <li>Choose <strong>Next</strong>.</li>
 <li>For <strong>Stack name</strong>, enter a name for your template</li>
 <li>Set the following parameters:</li>
-<li>MasterPayerAccountID: The account ID of the master payer account where the CUR has been created</li>
+<li>MasterPayerAccountID: The account ID of the payer account where the CUR has been created</li>
 <li>SpotDataFeedBucketName: The bucket where the spot data feed is sent from the “Setting up the Spot Data feed” step</li>
 <li>Choose <strong>Next</strong>.</li>
 <li>Choose <strong>Next</strong></li>
 <li>At the bottom of the page, select <strong>I acknowledge that AWS CloudFormation might create IAM resources.</strong></li>
 <li>Choose <strong>Create Stack</strong></li>
 </ul></li>
-<li>On the master payer account
+<li>On the payer account

 <ul>
 <li>Follow the same steps to create a CloudFormation stack as above, but with the following as your yaml file instead: <a href="https://raw.githubusercontent.com/kubecost/cloudformation/master/kubecost-masterpayer-account-permissions.yaml">https://raw.githubusercontent.com/kubecost/cloudformation/master/kubecost-masterpayer-account-permissions.yaml</a> , and with these parameters:</li>